MameMess/MAME-MESS-for-Mac-OS-X/README.md

 Macintosh/Library/Frameworks/SDL2.framework
 ```

-* Note:
+Note:
+* macname your username (log in account).
-It is only shortcut of the roms to run games in steam for example.
+* It is only shortcut of the roms to run games in steam for example.